Open NowNon-Profit

 What is the Commonwealth Home Support Programme (CHSP) Emergency and Critical Need?

 The Commonwealth Home Support Programme (CHSP) Emergency and Critical Need is a non-profit grant offered by Department of Health, Disability and Ageing in Australia, providing $25K – $250K in funding.
 The CHSP Emergency and Critical Need grant provides financial support to CHSP providers and certain invited non-CHSP providers to respond to unforeseen and exceptional circumstances affecting service delivery.
-Funding may support emergency one-off costs or recurrent critical-need and service-shortage responses to maintain continuity of aged care services.
+Funding can support emergency one-off needs or recurrent critical-need and service-shortage situations, and applications are by invitation only.

 2